datateknik-lth/datateknik-lth/master/optcomp-EDA230/questions/week3.md

         This can be fixed by changing
         the `while` into an `if` and `do-while`.

-    *   Availability: Find the PHI-functions where an expression safely can be made available, and then find the latest point to insert the expression (reduce live ranges). `can_be_available` is set to `false` if the PHI-function is not downsafe and has a `*BOTTOM*` operand, this propagated to every operand's definition. `later` is initially set to `can_be_available`, but if there exits an operand which is not `*BOTTOM*`and has a real use, then it is set to false (and propagated to each operand).
+    *   Availability: Find the Ф-functions where an expression safely can be made available, and then find the latest point to insert the expression (reduce live ranges). `can_be_available` is set to `false` if the Ф-function is not downsafe and has a `*BOTTOM*` operand, this propagated to every operand's definition. `later` is initially set to `can_be_available`, but if there exits an operand which is not `*BOTTOM*`and has a real use, then it is set to false (and propagated to each operand).

-    *   Modify: For each PHI-function which satisfy `will_be_available` (`can_be_avail && !later`), the expression is inserted at each incoming edge where the expression is not available.
+    *   Modify: For each Ф-function which satisfy `will_be_available` (`can_be_avail && !later`), the expression is inserted at each incoming edge where the expression is not available.